maorry/Multi-color-3d-printing/README.md

 I always wanted to print multi color prints but it was always out of my reach.

-The past year I've been working on a project the will change everything you know about multi color printing.
+The past year I've been working on a project that will change everything you know about multi color printing.

 ### With only one stepper motor and one hotend.

 </header>

+The idea is to have a piece to hold the filaments (picture # )

 <!--
   <<< Author notes: Step 1 >>>